szelongq/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

+#### View the Overtime Pay Rate : `viewOvertimePayRate`

+Displays the current overtime pay rate set in the application.

+Format: `viewOvertimePayRate`

+* Displays the current overtime pay rate in the feedback panel.

+#### Set a new Overtime Pay Rate : `setOvertimePayRate`

+Sets a new overtime pay rate to be used in payroll calculations.

+Format: `setOvertimePayRate OVERTIMEPAYRATE`

+* Sets the overtime pay rate in the application to `OVERTIMEPAYRATE`.
+* `OVERTIMEPAYRATE` should have a value between 1 to 10, and have at most 5 decimal places.

+Examples:
+* `setOvertimePayRate 2.0` sets the new overtime pay rate to be 2x.

+* `setOvertimePayRate 0.5` would be invalid as `OVERTIMEPAYRATE` must be at least 1.
+An error message would be shown.
+* `setOvertimePayRate 1.000000` would also be invalid as there are more than 5 decimal places.
+An error message would be shown.

+<div style="page-break-after: always;"></div>

 #### Start Payroll : `startPayroll`

 Calculates the payroll of all employees and mark them as awaiting the payment.